Travel Is A Basic Need, Not A Luxury – Thanks To Millennials

 A study done by Eventbrite shows just how much Millennials are turning away from materialism and traditional measures of success, and instead focusing their income on experiences.

-In fact 65% of the 18-34 year olds surveyed were driving the “Experience Economy” through buying real life experiences versus possessions.
+In fact 65% of the 18-34 year olds surveyed were driving the “Experience Economy” through buying real-life experiences versus possessions.
 As a Millennial, I strongly identify with this trend.

 Meryl Ferrer, London, 22, agrees: “I work hard all year and prefer to save my money for things that take me away from the norm.
 Live experiences such as travel, festivals, concerts and sporting events are the things that I really look forward to, and that I’ll always remember.
 They last much longer than a new dress.”

-Millennials are changing travel industry
+Millennials are changing the travel industry

-Currently the travel industry’s most influential customers – Millennials – are becoming more and more responsible for changing the way we travel.
+Currently, the travel industry’s most influential customers – Millennials – are becoming more and more responsible for changing the way we travel.

 Thanks to Millennials, travelling is not a luxury any more.
 We see travel as a vital piece of our life journey.
 An average Millennial travels several times a year.
 There is a big boom of travel bloggers out there, who make money whilst travelling nonstop.